Battery Guide

 Step 4: Check the Cell Configuration

 Emergency lighting batteries come in many shapes and layouts.
+Two batteries can have identical voltage and capacity but still be physically different.

-Common examples include:
+Common configurations include:

-• Side by Side
+• Side by side

-• End to End
+• End to end

-• Stick Pack
+• Stick pack

-• Flat Pack
+• Flat pack

-• Inline Pack
+• Inline pack

 Take note of the arrangement of the cells before ordering.